mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/transaction-methods/transaction_entry.md

 # transaction_entry
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/rpc/handlers/TransactionEntry.cpp "Source")

 The `transaction_entry` method retrieves information on a single transaction from a specific ledger version.
-(The [tx method][], by contrast, searches all ledgers for the specified transaction.
+(The [tx method](tx.md), by contrast, searches all ledgers for the specified transaction.
 We recommend using that method instead.)

 ## Request Format